ga4gh-discovery/data-connect/README.md

 The Discovery Work Stream develops `Search` as a general-purpose framework for building federatable search-based applications.

 ## Goals
-* `custom schemas` It is possible make arbitrary schemas and properties searchable.
 * `federation` It is possible to federate searches across multiple implementations.
 Federations of the search framework reference common schemas and properties.
 * `backend agnostic` It is possible to implement the framework across a large variety of backend datastores.